Buttigieg vows federal help to fix collapsed section of Interstate 95 in Philadelphia

-U.S. Transportation Secretary Pete Buttigieg promised Tuesday to help repair the East Coast’s main north-south highway as quickly as possible and said that the destruction of a section of I-95 will likely raise shipping costs because truckers must now travel longer routes.
+U.S. Transportation Secretary Pete Buttigieg promised Tuesday to help repair the East Coast’s main north-south highway as quickly as possible and said that the destruction of a section of I-95 will likely raise the cost of consumer goods because truckers must now travel longer routes.

 Buttigieg toured the site and then, over the sounds of heavy machinery and demolition, told reporters that “every resource that is needed will be made available” to help Pennsylvania repair the bridge as quickly and safely as possible.

-One body was pulled from the wreckage.
+Pennsylvania State Police said they believe the driver perished in the accident, although the city’s medical examiner has not identified the body pulled from the wreckage.
 The resulting fire caused the collapse of the northbound lanes of I-95.
 The southbound lanes were compromised by the heat from the fire, authorities say.

 It could take weeks, at least, to replace the damaged and destroyed section.

-Pennsylvania’s transportation secretary, Michael Carroll, said he expects to release a replacement plan on Wednesday for the roughly 100-foot-long section of I-95.
+Pennsylvania’s transportation secretary, Michael Carroll, said demolition work is continuing around the clock and that his agency will release a replacement plan Wednesday for the roughly 100-foot (30 meter) section of I-95.

-Buttigieg said he had not seen any sort of estimate of cost increases for shipping, but said the industry is working to make the most of alternative routes.
+Buttigieg said he had not seen any sort of estimate for what sort of cost increases consumers might be facing, but said the trucking industry is working to make the most of alternative routes.
 He also suggested that the U.S. Department of Transportation is working with route-selecting software firms such as Google and Waze to optimize their products.

 "At the end of the day, there's no substitute for I-95 being up and running in full working condition," Buttigieg said.